-- 4. Click the Search () button.
+- 3. Specify the date and time range of the recordings to find. - 4.
+Click the Search (>) button.
 The panel near the bottom of the screen lists all recordings that are of the correct type and include any part of the time period specified by the From and To fields. - 5.
 Drag and drop any listed recording into a cell, or double-click.
 Playback starts from the Start time shown in the panel.